 By default, Windows 8 recognizes the screen resolution of your computer and then accordingly displays the app tiles in rows, as it thinks fit.
 For example, if you have a computer running Windows 8, with a screen resolution of 1024×768 pixels, the Start Screen will have Metro apps displayed in four rows.

 If you are working on a computer with a high screen resolution, like say 1920×1080 pixels in the above image, then Windows 8 Metro apps will be pinned to the Start Screen in five rows.
-In short, the number of row of apps that appear in Windows 8 start screen, is completely dependent on the resolution settings.
+In short, the number of a row of apps that appear in the Windows 8 start screen, is completely dependent on the resolution settings.
 If you increase the screen resolution of the display by a margin, you will be able to display more rows.
 If you decrease it, lesser rows will be visible in the Start Screen of Windows 8.

 If you wish, you can fine-tune the screen resolution settings as per your convenience.
 If you are interested in knowing what should be the maximum number of app rows allowed in the Start Screen for your resolution, check out this table: